 The Federal Long-Term Strategic Vision for Sustainable Development contains objective 28: “The social and ecological impact of our production and consumption patterns in terms of food will be considerably reduced” (Belgian Official Gazette, 08/10/2013).

-International comparison: the share of land used in organic farming in relation to the total agricultural area in Belgium is lower than the European average.
-When Member States are divided into three groups, Belgium is part of the group with average performances in 2017 and is below the European average.
+International comparison: in 2018 the share of land used in organic farming in relation to the total agricultural area in Belgium is almost twice as high as in the Netherlands, but is slightly lower than in Germany and France.

 UN indicator: the selected indicator corresponds to indicator 2.4.1 - Proportion of agricultural area under productive and sustainable agriculture.